AdityaBhagat05/climb-the-corporate-ladder/README.md

 - Dependency on large local STT and TTS models

 ---

+## Scalability
+- Currently backend is running locally, which can be shifted to a cloud service for easy adoptability for low end systems
+- The Game can be expanded by adding more unique and diverse minigames
+- More powerful Speech-to-Text and Text-to-Speech  systems can be used for tolerance with wider range of accents and multiple voices.

+---

 ## How to Run Our Game

 1. **Download the Code**